Best Overall: Callaway Golf Ball Retriever

 This high-end ball retriever made from stainless steel with a heft that stabilizes the product while offering unmatched durability.

-This ball retriever comes in two sizes, a shorter and more manageable six-foot option, plus a 15-foot option that extends your reach when dealing with tough to navigate water hazards.
+As one of the best golf gadgets, it comes in two sizes, a shorter and more manageable six-foot option, plus a 15-foot option that extends your reach when dealing with tough to navigate water hazards.